The pink womb-like structure that you can see in the photos is actually the interior of Leviatan – monstrous sculpture was created by Anish Kapoor.

-The artist that has exclusive rights to the ‘blackest black’ – the color developed by NanoSystems.
+The artist has exclusive rights to the ‘blackest black’ – the color developed by NanoSystems.
 According to Kapoor Vatnablack it’s the blackest material just ‘after a black hole’, as it absorbs up to 99,965% of radiation in the visible spectrum.

-One is sure, color is very important to Anish Kapoor, especially pink and black.
+One is sure, color is very important to the artist, especially pink and black.
 It’s a way of expression that dominated his works.
 He kept the color of Leviatan a secret until the moment of installation.

 There was no better place for Leviatan to fit inside the walls.